 Biddeforthe History, Family Crest & Coats of Arms

-Biddeforthe is a name of ancient Anglo-Saxon origin and comes from a family once having lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086."
+Biddeforthe is a name of ancient Anglo-Saxon origin and comes from a family once having lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086.
+The former had held the same lands before the Conquest."

 Early Origins of the Biddeforthe family